 I believe in the power of educating communities about the environmental challenges we face and providing the tools to make a difference.
 I bring technical skills and marketing experience to the Project WET Foundation.
 As an Organizational Assistant, I provide support for a variety of programs and organizational needs.

 Before coming to Project WET, I worked diligently with the sustainability department at my college.
 I supplied composting tools across campus, educated students and staff on waste management practices, trained volunteers, and coordinated fundraising events.
 After graduating, I learned to code and worked as a website and social media manager for various small businesses and nonprofits in the Bozeman area.
-I received a BA in Sociology from Saint Mary’s College of California, where I conducted research on the #NoDAPL grassroots movement and environmental justice issues regarding the Dakota Access Pipeline.
+I received a BA in Sociology from Saint Mary’s College of California, where I conducted research on grassroots movements and environmental justice issues.
 Aside from exploring the wonderful outdoors, I enjoy the pleasure of devouring a good book and a delicious meal.

 Morgan joined Project WET in 2010 to continue the development of Project WET's international network and the support of multiple ongoing and new projects.
 She has been integral in the development of multiple educational resources and has facilitated training workshops across the globe from Tanzania to Taiwan.
 Prior to this position she spent several years as a buyer in the outdoor retail industry, wrangled horses and children at a Montana guest ranch and taught environmental education in New England.
 Her experience includes research and travel throughout Eastern Africa, Europe and Asia.

 Morgan received a B.A. in Psychology from Bates College with a focus on Experiential Education.